singingwolfboy/flask-dance/README.rst

 Quickstart
 ==========
-Flask-Dance currently provides pre-set OAuth configurations for the following popular websites:

-* Facebook
-* GitHub
-* Google
-* Twitter
-* JIRA
-* Dropbox
-* Meetup

-If you want your users to be able to log in to your app from any of these websites, you've got it easy.
+If you want your users to be able to log in to your app from any of the websites listed above, you've got it easy.
 Here's an example using GitHub:

 .. code-block:: python